Rejection-free quantum Monte Carlo in continuous time from transition path sampling: Introduction

 In this paper we focus on the continuous-time expansion of the quantum Boltzmann distribution through trajectory ensembles.
-For systems with discrete local degrees of freedom (and in the absence of a sign problem \cite{Loh1990, Pan2022}) we show how the trajectories that define the quantum partition sum can be sampled through the realization of the so-called {\em Doob dynamics} (see e.g.\ Refs.~\cite{Jack2010,Chetrite2015,Garrahan2016}), which optimally samples rare events.
+For systems with discrete local degrees of freedom (and in the absence of a sign problem \cite{Loh1990, Pan2022}) we show how the trajectories that define the quantum partition sum can be sampled through the realisation of the so-called {\em Doob dynamics} (see e.g.\ Refs.~\cite{Jack2010,Chetrite2015,Garrahan2016}), which optimally samples rare events.
 Specifically, we show how this can be achieved efficiently through exact trajectory updates which are {\em local in space but extensive in time}.
-In this way we can generate ensembles of trajectories using a version of transition path sampling (TPS) which is rejection-free.
+In this way we can generate ensembles of trajectories using a version of transition path sampling (TPS) which is {\em rejection-free} (in the sense it does not require any acceptance criteria) \cite{Krzakala2008, Mora2012}.

 We illustrate the method by studying the transverse field Ising model (TFIM) in one and two spatial dimensions.
 In this case we sample many-body trajectories by updating the trajectories of individual spins, while keeping the other spins as an effective time-dependent background.
-This approach is equivalent to the one in Ref.~\cite{Krzakala2008}, which studied the TFIM on the Bethe lattice, and to the one in Ref.~\cite{Mora2012}, which studied transition events of the classical 2D Ising model.
-Here, we demonstrate that this approach is capable of predicting the well known continuous phase transitions for the 1D and 2D TFIM, despite the fact that the local updates suffer from large autocorrelation times close to criticality.
+This approach is similar to the one in Ref.~\cite{Krzakala2008}, which studied the TFIM on the Bethe lattice, and to the one in Ref.~\cite{Mora2012}, which studied transition events of the classical 2D Ising model.
+It also generalises the approach adopted in Ref.~\cite{Vasiloiu2020} which studied the ground state properties of the 1D TFIM via time- and space-local TPS updates.
+Here, we demonstrate that this approach is capable of predicting the well known continuous phase transitions for the 1D and 2D TFIMs, despite the fact that the local updates suffer from large autocorrelation times close to criticality.
+It is important to note that there exist update schemes which can overcome the difficulties of criticality, for example, cluster updates \cite{Rieger1999,Blote2002} (a generalisation of the Swendsen-Wang algorithm \cite{Swendsen1987} to continuous-time ensembles), and the Worm algorithm \cite{Huang2020}.
+Reference~\cite{Sfairopoulos2023} demonstrates the use of our approach where these alternative methods are difficult to formulate.